openrightsgroup/OrgProbe/README.md

 ## Run

-    python orgprobe -c path/to/config
+    python orgprobe -c config/example.config.ini

 An example config file is included.
 You'll need to use the new-user signup and probe registration calls in the API to get credentials.
 The registration routine built into OrgProbe is alpha-quality at best.

-If you're running the Blocking-Middleware Vagrant VM, you can start OrgProbe with the `config.vagrant.ini` config file, which will start a nice fast HTTP-mode poll against the FakeISP set up in the VM database.
+If you're running the Blocking-Middleware Vagrant VM, you can start OrgProbe with the `vagrant.config.ini` config file, which will start a nice fast HTTP-mode poll against the FakeISP set up in the VM database.

 ## Unit Tests